i10x-ai/getopenpay-go/docs/CreateCheckoutSessionRequest.md

 `func (o *CreateCheckoutSessionRequest) UnsetTrialFromPrice()`

 UnsetTrialFromPrice ensures that no value is present for TrialFromPrice, not even an explicit nil
+### GetTrialPeriodDays

+`func (o *CreateCheckoutSessionRequest) GetTrialPeriodDays() int32`

+GetTrialPeriodDays returns the TrialPeriodDays field if non-nil, zero value otherwise.

+### GetTrialPeriodDaysOk

+`func (o *CreateCheckoutSessionRequest) GetTrialPeriodDaysOk() (*int32, bool)`

+GetTrialPeriodDaysOk returns a tuple with the TrialPeriodDays field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTrialPeriodDays

+`func (o *CreateCheckoutSessionRequest) SetTrialPeriodDays(v int32)`

+SetTrialPeriodDays sets TrialPeriodDays field to given value.

+### HasTrialPeriodDays

+`func (o *CreateCheckoutSessionRequest) HasTrialPeriodDays() bool`

+HasTrialPeriodDays returns a boolean if a field has been set.

+### SetTrialPeriodDaysNil

+`func (o *CreateCheckoutSessionRequest) SetTrialPeriodDaysNil(b bool)`

+ SetTrialPeriodDaysNil sets the value for TrialPeriodDays to be an explicit nil

+### UnsetTrialPeriodDays
+`func (o *CreateCheckoutSessionRequest) UnsetTrialPeriodDays()`

+UnsetTrialPeriodDays ensures that no value is present for TrialPeriodDays, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)